 With the emergence of online word processing, parallel editing and live commenting on documents works much more smoothly.
 Unfortunately, this option is technically difficult to implement.
-That’s why only the big players (Microsoft and Google) have it on offer—and unfortunately, they’ve created a seemingly unassailable monopoly in the market.
+That's why only the big players (Microsoft and Google) have it on offer.
+Unfortunately, they’ve created a seemingly unassailable monopoly in the market.

-What’s clear is that collaboration can now be done much better digitally outside of social intranets, which have begun to make more sense as a platform from which to access external options for collaboration.
+What’s clear is that collaboration can now be done much better digitally apart from social intranets.
+The social intranet, in turn, makes more sense as a platform for accessing these external options for collaboration.
 However, this development has only served to make the myriad choices available to users even more confusing.

-Thinking specifically of Microsoft Office365, the biggest challenge facing their rollouts (of SharePoint, Teams, Yammer, etc.) is explaining to users which tool they should use for which purpose.
+Thinking specifically of Microsoft 365, the biggest challenge facing their rollouts (of SharePoint, Teams, Yammer, etc.) is explaining to users which tool they should use for which purpose.

 Any company that feels the necessity to throw a social intranet into this pot is clearly at a disadvantage.